zinc-collective/www.zinc.coop/src/contributing.md

 Zinc moves forward thanks to two kinds of workers. _Contributors_, who suggest and build changes to our software; and _Maintainers_, who decide if, when, and how to apply the suggestions.
 Anyone and everyone can be a Contributor!
-All we ask is that Contributors follow a few [Ground Rules][contributor-ground-rules] to help Zinc Maintainers and Contributors work well together.
+All we ask is that Contributors follow a few ground rules to help Zinc Maintainers and Contributors work well together.

 The keywords _must_, _must not_, and _should_ in this document are to be
 interpreted as described in [RFC 2119][rfc-2119].